 - It’s cheaper to have less medical interventions.
 Having pitocin and long labor stays really adds to your bill.
 Of course, in the US with insurance you rarely see it — but it’s true. 🙂

 - Your weeks could be off.
-Ultrasound dating isn’t a perfect science.
+Ultrasound scan dating isn’t a perfect science.
 Also, the further along in your pregnancy you are, the less accurate it is.
 Plus or minus 2 weeks is the standard for an estimated due date.
 That means, when you think you’re 40 weeks, you could really only be 38.
 You want the baby to have all the growing time inside that it can.
 It’s a good idea to let your new baby go the full length of pregnancy if possible.

 - Overdue babies are easier.
 Perhaps it’s an old wives tale, but I do think that premature babies have a much harder time adjusting to life on our planet breathing air and pooping.
 It’s tough people.